-THE MANUAL (S8 on DV, 20′ loop, 2010) ☆ A film document of silversmith Drummond H Masterton made in collaboration with jewellery artist Adam Paxon, commissioned by IC: Innovative Craft.
+THE MANUAL (S8 on DV, 20′ loop, 2010) ☆ Document of silversmith Drummond H Masterton made in collaboration with jewellery artist Adam Paxon, commissioned by IC: Innovative Craft.
 ‘Hulse brings poetry to process and overlays Drummond’s articulate discussion of digital craft with cycling, sawing, milling and strangely beguiling close ups of buttons, knobs, shelving systems and drills.’
 (Amanda Game)

 AIR IOMLAID (On Exchange) (HD, 40′ loop, 2010) ☆ A visual arts project linking children in Skye and Edinburgh developed by The Fruitmarket Gallery.
 Led by artist Julie Brook along with Lasair Ealain, a committee of pupils from Bun Sgoil Shlèite, a Gaelic-speaking primary school on Skye.
-Hulse was invited on board as co-creative director and editor.
 Nominated for the 2011 Clore Museum Learning Award.